8th Personnel Command

-The 8th Personnel Command (PERSCOM) was a US Army unit activated in 1982 as part of the US Eighth Army in Yongsan Garrison, South Korea.
-In 2005, the unit was redesignated as the 8th Personnel Center and reassigned to Fort Shafter, Hawaii under the 8th Theater Sustainment Command.
+The 8th Personnel Command (8th PERSCOM) was a US Army unit activated on 16 October 1987 as part of the US Eighth Army in Yongsan Garrison, South Korea.
+The unit was a provisional unit from 15 January 1982 until its official activation.
+The 8th PERSCOM was in charge of personnel replacement, postal operations, administrative services and KATUSA programs.
+The On 17 June 2005, the unit was redesignated as the 8th Personnel Center and reassigned to Fort Shafter, Hawaii under the 8th Theater Sustainment Command.